-Directions: Once your child can answer "who," "what doing" and "where" questions, start pausing the TV and asking "when," "why," and "how" questions.
+Directions: Once your child can answer "who," "what doing," and "where" questions, pause the TV and ask "when," "why," and "how" questions.
 The directions to play this game are the same as above.
 Intermittently, pause the show and ask your questions such as:

-These questions require a bit more reasoning skills instead of just recalling facts.
-Therefore, to help your child learn, you may want to use the "think out loud" technique.
+These questions require more reasoning skills instead of just recalling facts.
+Therefore, to help your child learn, use the "think out loud" technique.
 To do this, answer your own question and explain what clues in the show helped you come up with your answer.
-Basically, just think out loud :) For example:
+Basically, just think out loud.